NASS Online Branch

 Cost: Our monthly subscription is £20 for unlimited sessions or you can pay as you go @ £5 per class

-NASS Online Branch, launched in August 2023, is aimed at those who may not have access to a local NASS Branch or maybe prefer to exercise from home.
+NASS Online Branch, is aimed at those who may not have access to a local NASS Branch or maybe prefer to exercise from home.
 If you already attend your local NASS face-to-face group, you might like to consider taking a second session with us online.
 It’s a perfect complement to your axial SpA exercise routine.

 All classes are live and streamed on Zoom.